Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: The structure of shear-shape space

+where $\Delta(\lambda_\ell)$ denotes the collection of measures supported on $\lambda_\ell$.
 The reason for this involved definition is that the Thurston form is identically $0$ exactly when the underlying lamination is a multicurve.
 Therefore, if the support of $\lambda$ contains a simple closed curve $\gamma$, the pairing of $\gamma$ with every transverse cocycle supported on $\lambda$ is $0$. \footnote{This is because the components of the orientation cover are all annuli, whose first (co)homologies all have rank 1.
 For non-curve laminations, the homology has higher rank and so can support a nonzero intersection form.}

 On the other hand, so long as $\lambda$ is not a multicurve then the Thurston form is not identically 0.
 In fact, the cone $\calH^+(\lambda)$ splits as a product

 As $\lambda$ supports at most $3g-3$ (projective classes of) ergodic measures, each $\cH^+(\lambda_{\ell})$ is a cone with a side for each (projective class of) ergodic measure supported on $\lambda_{\ell}$.